 Here's How To Have The Ultimate Road Trip To Photi La

-Photi La is a high mountain pass at an elevation of 5.532m (18,149ft) above the sea level, located in in south-eastern Ladakh in the eastern Jammu and Kashmir state of India.
-It’s one of the highest roads of the country.
+Photi La is a high mountain pass at an elevation of 5,532m (18,149ft) above sea level, located in southeastern Ladakh in the eastern Jammu and Kashmir state of India.
+It’s one of the highest roads in the country.

 Photi La